 Jonathan let out a guffaw.
 “Oh, is that all?” he said, and sighed.
 “Thanks, Roderick, you do know how to cheer me up.
 So, there isn’t any hope for me, then?
 I’m a dead man walking?”

-“I’m serious,” said Roderick, and if Jonathan didn’t know him better, he’d have believed it.
+“I am perfectly serious,” said Roderick, and if Jonathan didn’t know him better, he’d have believed it.
 “I know, I know.
 But this isn’t the sort of thing one takes lightly.
 We are going to unmask the Resurrectionists, once and for all.
 Each and every last one of them.”

 Jonathan gave Roderick a doubtful look as if to say, you’re high, and to be fair, he was.
 But Roderick returned the expression with a critical expression of his own, all arched eyebrows and neck angled so as to ensure he was looking down his nose at Jonathan.